 7) Language skills

-Notwithstanding stringent laws in many countries regarding ‘Equal Employment Opportunities (EEO) ‘, in some countries or some jobs there may be specific requirements like gender & physical attributes (height/ weight, disability).
-Also some employers may have no-poach agreement with certain companies (who are in similar business or who are their vendors/customers).
+Notwithstanding stringent laws in many countries regarding ‘Equal Employment Opportunities (EEO) ‘, in some countries or some jobs, there may be specific requirements like gender & physical attributes (height/ weight, disability).
+Also, some employers may have a no-poach agreement with certain companies (who are in a similar business or who are their vendors/customers).

 Also sometimes employers wish to hire candidates only from specific companies, or candidates that are alumni of specific institutes.
 Many of such qualifiers/disqualifiers are never put in writing or on record however it is important for the recruiter to be aware of such requirements/biases.
 This would only increase the efficiency of the recruitment process.
 Well, you always have the option of not working with such employers who are not EEO compliant.

 It is also important to understand the entire recruitment process of the employer to include the various test & duration of such tests, the various interviews to be conducted (and by whom), making of job offer to successful candidates, background verification process, joining period allowed and if client will buy out the notice period (or any other lock-in) with previous employer.

 Having now gathered & understood the clients requirement in detail, you are now equipped to identify candidates.
 Depending on your confidence of the time you will take to identify the right candidates you may make a commitment to the client to email the first set of candidates within a week or ten days.
 Now you are ready to get your hands dirty…